yukij8/RigaStrokeGenerator/README.md

 ## Usage

-Open up a terminal window and run the program
+Open up a terminal window and run the program.\n
 After that, type in a sentence and it will spit out a strokeified version.